mmore500/frontiers-2021/review/reviewer-2-evaluation.md

  In particular, we plan to investigate mechanisms to evolve greater collective sophistication among agents.
 ```

-> 2. They do not explain "how" information encoded by individual cells generates the organism-level features they report.

-See above.

 > 3. The main text and the captions of their figures should give more detail about the figures.